networkx/nx-guides/content/applications/goodwillhunting.md

 We can view the results using a hierarchical layout to visualize the trees in a way that matches the line of thinking we developed in the previous section.
-We'll also include the number of nodes per each layer in the graph.
+We'll also include the number of nodes per layer in the graph.
 Can you spot any patterns?

 ```{code-cell}